 Read our full Amazfit Bip review

-One of the most useful features is the sleep tracking, which not only monitors your sleep stages throughout the night, as many fitness trackers do, but also gives you practical advice to maximize your sleep time.
+The Honor Band 5 is one of the cheapest fitness trackers you can buy and still manages to deliver an impressive set of features to monitor your everyday health and well-being.
+One of the most useful features is sleep tracking, which not only monitors your sleep stages throughout the night, as many fitness trackers do but also gives you practical advice to maximize your sleep time.

-Its step tracker produced almost identical results to a more expensive Fitbit device, and there are dedicated workout modes for walking, running, cycling, cross-training, rowing, and swimming.
+This step tracker produced almost identical results to a more expensive Fitbit device, and there are dedicated workout modes for walking, running, cycling, cross-training, rowing, and swimming.
 You won't receive as much data as you would from a Garmin device, but you'll see your time, distance, speed and heart rate stats clearly presented in the mobile app once you're done.

-As you'd expect from a budget fitness tracker, there's no on-board GPS for monitoring your location during outdoor cardio workouts.
-We also found that its screen was sometimes a little laggy compared to higher-end devices, not responding quite so quickly to taps and swipes, but at this price it's hard to complain.
+As you'd expect from a budget fitness tracker, there's no onboard GPS for monitoring your location during outdoor cardio workouts.
+We also found that its screen was sometimes a little laggy compared to higher-end devices, not responding quite so quickly to taps and swipes, but at this price, it's hard to complain.

 Read our full Honor Band 5 review

-Read our full Fitbit Inspire 2 review
+Read our full Fitbit Inspire 3 review

-The latest addition to Xiaomi's rapidly expanding line of excellent fitness trackers, the Xiaomi Mi Smart Band 6 is super affordable, and packed with many features you'd expect to find on a much more expensive device.
+The latest addition to Xiaomi's rapidly expanding line of excellent fitness trackers, the Xiaomi Mi Smart Band 6 is super affordable and packed with many features you'd expect to find on a much more expensive device.